Catholic Schoolhouse Tour 2: Week 10

 Language Arts

-• Practice Prepositions.
+• Practice prepositions.
 Check out some of my ideas from the Tour 1 Week 10 post for preposition fun!

 • This is a cool website where you can move the mouse around the room, and read/quiz the prepositions that describe his placement.
 You have to be able to read to play the game.